Installing and Using Child Safety Seats and Booster Seats

 Children are turned forward-facing before the height or weight limit listed by their

-Carefully read your vehicle owner's manual and the instructions that come with the
+Carefully read your vehicle owner's manual and the directions that come with the child

-child safety seat.
+safety seat.
 Check that the seat is correctly installed.
 Use the seat correctly.
+Always

 Is your child riding in the back seat?
 The back seat is the safest place in a crash.